Civic intelligence infrastructure for the agent era.

 Akil MCP

-Agent-Ready NYC Public Records
+NYC Public Records for AI Agents

 See MCP access →